tangentsoft/pidp8i/README.md

     FOCAL implementation to install by default.

-    You should know that the reason we made this choice is that the version of FOCAL 69 we are currently shipping is fairly minimal.
-    Indeed, we believe it to be the original DEC version of FOCAL 69, or something close to it.
-There are many patches and overlays available on the Internet for FOCAL 69, none of which we are currently shipping.
+    You should know that the reason we made this choice is that the version of FOCAL 69 we are currently shipping is fairly minimal: we believe we are shipping the original DEC version of FOCAL 69 plus a few carefully-selected overlays.
+There are many more overlays and patches available on the Internet for FOCAL 69, but we have not had time to sort through these and make choices of which ones to ship or how to manage which ones get installed.
 Thus our choice: we want to provide the most functional version of FOCAL by default, and within the limitations of the time we have chosen to spend on this, that is U/W FOCAL today.

     It is possible that we will eventually add enough patches and overlays to FOCAL 69 that it will become more powerful than U/W